choria-io/website/blog/content/post/2019/01/03/lifecycle.md

 Types are any of `startup`, `shutdown`, `provisioned` and `alive` while component indicate what it is that is starting.
 There's no finite list of these components but Choria Server emits `server` component messages.

 Timestamps are UTC Unix format timestamps.
+The ID is a randomly generated correlation ID, usually a v4 UUID but could just be random characters in the exceptional case where UUID generation fails.

 These messages are published to the Choria Broker on standard topics `choria.lifecycle.event.<type>.<component>`, this way you can subscribe to events matching just your interest, for example all events would be a subscription to `choria.lifecycle.event.>` while all `alive` messages would `choria.lifecycle.event.alive.*` or even all events types for a `server` would be `choria.lifecycle.event.*.server`.